Unloved Daughters: 7 Strategies for Dealing with the Wounds

 She’s 45, a mother herself, and in what she calls a strong marriage.
 She continues: “I’m smart, disciplined, and intellectually I know how my toxic mother has affected me.
 But it sometimes feels like the patterns get the better of me, no matter what.
 Why does it still feel like an emotional war zone in here at times?”

-As Judith R. Schore and Alan N. Schore write, science now knows that our early childhood experiences—whether we are securely or insecurely attached to our primary caregivers—are both emotional and neurological events.
+As Judith R. Schore and Alan N. Schore write, our early childhood experiences—whether we are securely or insecurely attached to our primary caregivers—are both emotional and neurological events.
 In their words, “Attachment experiences shape the early organization of the right brain, the neurobiological core of the human unconscious.”
 Our thought processes change as a result of cues and mental shortcuts that lie beyond our awareness.
 Similarly, the mental representations or memories stored in the right hemisphere of the brain actively shape both our thinking about emotional events and the feelings they arouse.
 These representations aren’t conscious or what are called “explicit” memories, and the distinction is important.
 The brain stores explicit memories—recalling riding on your father’s shoulders when you were little or the way your grandmother looked—much later in a child’s development than the unconscious, “implicit” memories which it stores right after birth or, perhaps, even in utero.
 (Yes, a sobering thought.)

 These implicit memories or mental representations are closely connected to how we think about situations—both our perception and our understanding of them—as well as the emotional responses they evoke.
 It’s these memories that get in the way of healing, and explain why “it’s so damn hard” to recover from childhood.
 Jeffrey E. Shurum, MD, JD and Jordan Grafman, Ph.D, suggest that the right and left hemispheres of the brain may have specialized functions; the right hemisphere “may use past experiences (either factual or emotional) and thus would be more adept when reasoning involves familiar scenarios.”
 They also hypothesize that the right hemisphere “holds representations of the emotional states associated with the events experienced by the individual.”